 92* percent of the men ever held in Guantánamo are not “Al-Qaeda fighters,” by the U.S. government’s own records

-86 men have been cleared for release from Guantánamo but remain in detention, including 56 men from Yemen
+84 men who have been cleared for release remain detained at Guantánamo, including 56 men from Yemen

 46 men are slated for indefinite detention without charge or trial.
 The government claims they can neither be released nor prosecuted